malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

 * I'll actively monitor the arm and provide internal reward to myself if I achieve my high-level goal.
 * And it would appear that the level of that high-level goal is a result of the representational gradient and other pressures as described above.

+## Absolute vs Relative Goals and Actions
+In this context, "absolute" refers to a goal or action representation that entirely encodes the full desired state, including ambient background state that isn't relevant to the task at hand.
+This can be a complex option for controlling a particular focused task, particularly when the ambient state may itself be changing independently.
+"Relative" is used to refer to any means of producing only a partial representation that focuses only on the task at hand.
+Additionally at times we will distinguish "static" motion (I want my hands to go to a particular position and stop there) from "dynamic" motion (I want to swing my axe in a chopping motion).
+And we'll also distinguish "continuous" motion (that requires continuous action signal for duration of motion) from "persisted" motion (begins from a 'start' signal and then can continue without further exec ctrl).

+Intuitively it would seem like we need to support relative goals and actions somehow, because that's our experience as a conscious agent.
+I can keep walking while my mind drifts off.
+In practice, I think that's better treated as a later optimisation tray someone wise will figure out.
+I can imagine an evolutionary path where the executive control layer works only in terms of absolute goals and actions initially, and then later frees up executive control by holding state in lower levels so that the exec ctrl layer only needs to send a signal when it's time to change the persistent request.

+There are a number of options available for supporting relative representations.

+**Zero is off**
+* Treat numbers near zero as "ignore" signals, and thus ignore them when calculating the error between goal and actual (presumably work some sort of soft-off).
+* Suffers from an inability to natively represent meaning via near-zero numbers because they've now been reserved for a meta signal.
+This will push the network to jump through hoops when it does need to represent zero, such as offsetting by some fixed amount.

+**Control mask**
+* Double the size of the representation with the second copy being a mask, and use it as above.
+* A mask provides similar capability to Zero-is-off but with a different drawback of doubling the state space.
+Also, there is a risk that the policy will start using as few nodes as possible for the goal representation, masking all the rest off, so that it's easier to achieve maximum reward (from the goal vs actual error).
+It's possible that this risk can be mitigated by applying the same mask to the action output, so that it is forced to produce meaningful action representations.
+However, given that the mask is a separate signal, there's no reason why the lower layer would even use it, so it doesn't sound very effective.
+* In fact, the Zero-is-off approach is looking much better.
+It naturally encodes the mask in a way that the lower layer has to recognise.
+And because of that it solves the problem of the mask reducing towards only one active node.
+It also has a precedent in biology in the way that zero means no spiking, and that obviously encodes to no action.

+**Global attention**
+* Extension to above where everything in executive control layer is masked by the same attentional control.

+**Delta**
+* Action signals from exec ctrl are deltas applied to some persisted current request.
+* Delta signals primarily relate to continual vs persisted motion.
+It requires something to hold the state.
+Options for that are: hope that the exec ctrl RNN will handle it, hope that the intermediate layer RNN will handle it, or add a hard wired primitive component in between the two that holds the state and effectively acts as a translation layer from  delta to continuous absolute signals.
+Cons with primitive approach: blanket rule that everything must be delta is too simple.
+Con with delta: quickly leads to +ve or * ve saturation of persisted values.

+One of the biggest problems with all these options is that they presuppose that all actions operate under the same mode.
+The reality in biology is probably significantly more complex, with different actions operating under different modes.
+For example, in biology some parts are likely handled at the low level synaptic and recurrent level.
+Synaptic cycles are known to exist with separate "off" signals (eg: in primitive pain signalling).
+So, for something as primitive as walking, it is likely a delta signal from exec ctrl layer, with state handled within the intermediate and low levels.
+But for many other actions I need to continually produce the action signal: if I stop thinking about doing something, my body stops doing it.

 # Overall Training Approach